-Here's Daisy, one of our office pups, showing how much she loves her high value minnow treats.
+Here's Daisy, one of our office pups, showing how much she loves her high-value minnow treats.
 Don't worry she's ok and still begging for treats.

 PRO TIP: Work your dog's brain!
 Hold back a portion of your dog's regular meals to use as training treats throughout the day, and feed all of their regular meals from interactive toys and puzzles.